zstenger93/so_long/README.md

 > _You will try to survive our greatest enemy, the NORM._

 	You will be our 42 astronaut,
-	trying to drinking enough coffe,
+	trying to drink enough coffe,
 	to be able to debug your code, and avoid our beloved cat,
 	Norminette!